JavaFXpert/talk-with-gpt3/README.md

 ### Setting preferences of an AI character

-To influence responses of an AI character, edit the `voiceOptions` JSON in the `pages/index.js` file, replacing various attributes with the AI character's preferences.
+To influence responses of an AI character, edit the `voiceOptions` JSON in the `pages/index.js` file (This should say `voice_options.js` in pages/api, right?), replacing various attributes with the AI character's preferences.
 For example, some imaginary preferences of the Mary character from the [Genki Japanese textbook](https://genki3.japantimes.co.jp/en/) are expressed in the following snippet.

 ```
 { value: "Mizuki", label: "Mary", language: "ja_JP",